EB-5 Visa Attorney in Fort Myers

 If you are interested in pursuing an EB-5 visa, consult with our Fort Myers immigration attorney at Hurtado Immigration Law Firm.
 We have over a decade of experience handling EB-5 visa applications and are ready to put that experience to work for you.

-In order for an applicant to qualify under the basic EB-5 Visa program and obtain a green card, they must:
+For an applicant to qualify under the basic EB-5 Visa program and obtain a green card, they must:

 EB-5 projects can be an entrepreneurial project, a direct pooled project, or part of a regional center project.
 Regional centers are best for EB-5 applicants who are more concerned with obtaining residency status rather than directly managing an investment on their own.